bradybhalla/resume-tool/README.md

 <img width="1326" height="958" alt="example_output" src="https://github.com/user-attachments/assets/5e35175f-8880-4942-8478-ab203f1563d9" />

 ## Usage
 To begin, the resume data needs to be populated.
-In the directory where you want to keep your data, run `resume init-data-dir`.
-Additonally, copy the resume template from "templates/template.tex" to this directory.
-Your personal information can now be added to the data files following the same format as the placeholder values.
+In the root of this repo, run `resume init-data-dir`.
+Your personal information can now be added using the same format as the placeholder values in the "data" directory.
 Note that you probably want to install `sexp` using opam and run `sexp pp` to format the data files.

 After populating all data files, create a specification file containing all of your data by running `resume create-spec-from-data`.
 This file can be modified to select which subset of data to put in the resume.